 ARTICLE 5: LOCAL, COUNTY, AND REGIONAL GROUPS

 5.1 According to the principle of decentralization and grassroots democracy, Party members are encouraged to form local, county, regional, or identity-based Green Party organizations throughout the state.
 Each organization is entitled to appoint an observer to the Steering Committee and Coordinating Council, who will be notified of all meetings.
-Organizations that meet the requirements for affiliation (under section 5.2) will designate two representatives to serve as voting members of the Coordinating Council; at least one representative must be female or a person of color.
+Organizations that meet the requirements for affiliation (under section 5.2) will designate two representatives to serve as voting members of the Coordinating Council; representation must be as equitable and diverse as possible, based on the current membership.
 Representatives will be responsible for communicating local concerns to the Coordinating Council as well as relaying information to local members from the Council.

 ARTICLE 6: NOMINATING CONVENTION PROCEDURES